ABOUT

 Her current scholarship centers on aesthetics as an embodied meaning-making process within Black life, exploring the effects of societal trauma on Black workers and service users across multiple domains, culturally sustaining practices to support community needs, and radical healing frameworks evident through the discursive analysis of race, gender, class, and sexuality.
 Dr. Norris' recent co-edited publication, "Black Aesthetics & the Arts Therapies," demonstrates this work as "theory in the flesh" and the deliberate care in bringing margins to the center.

-For upcoming projects, get involved in the work of the Black Music Therapy Network, Inc. Also, stay tuned for Dr. Norris' forthcoming book chapter, "...& the Fields: Remembering the Hinterlands in Music & Health," co-written with esperanza spalding in Renee Flemings' anthology, Music and Mind: Harnessing the Arts for Health and Wellness, and her collaborative book project, Watering Our Gardens: Black Women and Femmes' Musical Placemaking Practices, and the traveling multi-medium artistic exhibit of the same title.
+For upcoming projects, get involved in the work of the Black Music Therapy Network, Inc. or connect with Aesthetic Healing LLC.
+Also, check out Dr. Norris' book chapter, "...& the Fields: Remembering the Hinterlands in Music & Health," co-written with esperanza spalding in Renee Flemings' anthology, Music and Mind: Harnessing the Arts for Health and Wellness, and her collaborative book project, Watering Our Gardens: Black Women and Femmes' Musical Placemaking Practices, and the traveling multi-medium artistic exhibit of the same title.